 And what in the world is “electrosmog”?

-For all the talk about innovation, there’s been surprisingly little mainstream discussion about 5G’s impact on human health — especially when it comes to the largest organ we have: our skin.
-So let’s unpack what’s true, what’s overblown, and what still needs serious investigation.
+For all the talk about innovation, there’s been surprisingly little mainstream discussion about 5G’s impact on human health, especially when it comes to the largest organ we have: our skin.
+Let’s unpack what’s true, what’s overblown, and what still requires serious investigation.

 What Exactly Is 5G?